dsccommunity/DscResource.DocGenerator/README.md

 Please check out the DSC Community [contributing guidelines](https://dsccommunity.org/guidelines/contributing).
 This repository align to the [DSC Community Style Guidelines](https://dsccommunity.org/styleguidelines).

+## Known Issues

+### Composite Resources and Linux

+The cmdlets and tasks that generate documentation for composite resources require the `configuration` statement that is provided by DSC.
+DSC is not installed on Linux by default, so these cmdlets This cmdlet will fail on Linux if the DSC resource module contains any composite resources.
+To enable these cmdlets to work on Linux, please install [PowerShell DSC for Linux](https://github.com/Microsoft/PowerShell-DSC-for-Linux).

 ## Cmdlets

 Refer to the comment-based help for more information about these helper